Nyesha loves writing about cooking/recipes, restaurants, movies, weddings, and poetry.

 New York egg bagels

 EGG BAGELS are my favorite type of bagels.
+This article will discuss how to make delicious egg bagels.
 Bagels are made in numerous varieties including bagels with seeds on them such as poppy seeds or sesame seeds, but there is just something about an egg bagel, especially a hot buttered egg bagel that I enjoy so much!

 Would you like to learn how to make delicious egg bagels?